rogerjdeangelis/CostReports/README.md

 # CostReports
-Builds a Cost Report Table Schema that for Detailed Analysis
+Builds a Cost Report Table Schema for Detailed Analysis of Cost Repoers

     Although not finished, I have tested the code on three systems, Win 7, my Win 10 Laptop and Work Laptop.